 Hi folks, I’m Penny and can be found working as part of the reception team (part-time).
 I got into climbing after have being a caver throughout my university years.
 I wanted to learn to climb to help improve my skills underground – climbing wet rock in wellies is really hard!
 I finally saw the light and took up rock climbing and mountaineering instead.

-I am also a qualified yoga teacher and teach a class here at the Ice factor on Thursday evenings. 然而, the main discipline for us on reception is keeping all those instructors in order!
+I am also a qualified yoga teacher and teach a weekly class here at the Ice factor in the summer. 然而, the main discipline for us on reception is keeping all those instructors in order!

 学科: 攀岩, 攀冰